 Cutting it fine while playing it safe?
 We hope so!

-Carving meat from the bone with a knife may blunt the blade, or you could easily slip and carve your arm instead.
+Carving meat from the bone with a kitchen knife may blunt the blade, or you could easily slip and carve your arm instead.
 Since keeping safe in the kitchen is the first priority and we know they’re easy to use, for those trickier cutting jobs it’s probably worth investing in a set of shears.

 They sound so much easier than faffing about with a knife.
 What do I need to know?